Cogges/cogges.github.io/cogglets.md

 * Story time while the children have their squash and biscuits
 * Music time

-A toddler service is held every 4th Tuesday of the month with live music, an interactive Bible story and an opportunity to receive prayer if you wish.
+A toddler service is held every 1st Tuesday of the month with live music, an interactive Bible story and an opportunity to receive prayer if you wish.

-The cost is £1.00 per session per family.
-There is no need to register in advance, just come along!
+The cost is £1.00 per session per child.

 ## How we do it
 * We keep a register for fire safety reasons, so please ensure that you and your children are registered as soon as you arrive.